dutchpool/dpos-monitor/README.md

 Edit your crontab with the example below (command: crontab -e)

 ```
-*/15 * * * * cd ~/dpos-monitor && python3 ~/dpos-monitor/src/monitor.py >> ~/dpos-monitor/logs/monitor.log 2>&1
+*/15 * * * * cd ~/dpos-monitor && python3 ~/dpos-monitor/remote_check.py >> ~/dpos-monitor/logs/remote_check.log 2>&1
 ```

 ## Telegram bot
-dpos-monitor comes with Telegram functionality which will allow dpos-monitor to send you a message if anything requires your attention.
+Dpos-monitor comes with Telegram functionality which will allow dpos-monitor to send you a message if anything requires your attention.
 It's very easy to set up:
 * Open Telegram and start a conversation with: <b>userinfobot</b>
 * Put your ID inside config variable "chat_id".
 ```